abdullahshaker10/Task/README.md

 # Coffe APP

-In this App we have tow producrs. coffe machines and coffe pods.
+In this App, we have tow products. coffee machines and coffee pods.
 We can list machines and pods.
 We can filter based on fields in machines and pods.

 # Motivations
-it is python task for performing filtering on cooffe and pods products using:
+it is a python task for performing filtering on coffee and pods products using:

 - Django.
 - Django Rest Framework.
-- Django filters for filtering on filelds.
+- Django filters for filtering on fields.
-- mongodb db.
+- MongoDB.

 ## Getting Started